-1. Formatting Number in Pivot Tables
+1. Formatting Numbers in Pivot Tables

 - To change the data format, right-click any value >> choose Number Format from the shortcut menu.